mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - [more notes](https://github.com/mxahan/PDFS_notes/blob/master/cpc_2017.pdf)

 1. He, Kaiming, Haoqi Fan, Yuxin Wu, Saining Xie, and Ross Girshick.
 "Momentum contrast for unsupervised visual representation learning."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 9729-9738.
 2020.
-  - Dynamic dictionary with MA encoder
+  - Dynamic dictionary with MA encoder [Algorithmic] Contribution
   - (query) encoder and (key) momentum encoder.
   - The update of key encoder in a momentum fashion
       - Query updated by back propagation
-  - Algorithm is the Core
+  - Algorithm [1] is the Core: A combination of **end-end & the Memory bank**
   - key and query match but the queue would not match!
   - Momentum parametric dependencies
   - Start with the key and query encoder as the Same
     - key updates slowly, query updates with SGD.

 1. Kolesnikov, Alexander, Xiaohua Zhai, and Lucas Beyer.
 "Revisiting self-supervised visual representation learning."
 In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pp. 1920-1929.
 2019.
+  - Insight about the network used for learning [experimentation]
+  - Challenges the choice of different CNNs as network for vision tasks.
+  - Experimentation with different architectures [ResNet, RevNet, VGG] and their widths and depths.
+  - key findings : hat (1) lessons from architecture design in the fully supervised setting do not necessarily translate to the self-supervised setting; (2) contrary to previously popular architectures like AlexNet, in residual architectures, the final prelogits layer consistently results in the best performance; (3) the widening factor of CNNs has a drastic effect on performance of self-supervised techniques and (4) SGD training of linear logistic regression may require very long time to converge
+  - pretext tasks for self-supervised learning should not be considered in isolation, but in conjunction with underlying architectures.

 1. Wang, Xiaolong, and Abhinav Gupta.
 "Unsupervised learning of visual representations using videos."
 In Proceedings of the IEEE international conference on computer vision, pp. 2794-2802.
 2015.
-  - Visual tracking provides the supervision!!!
+  - Visual tracking provides the supervision!!! [sampling method for CL]
-  - Siamese-triplet networks
+  - Siamese-triplet networks: energy based max-margin loss
   - Experiments: VOC 2012 dataset (100k Unlabeled videos)
   - interesting loss functions (self note: please update the pdf files)

 1. Misra, Ishan, C. Lawrence Zitnick, and Martial Hebert.
 "Shuffle and learn: unsupervised learning using temporal order verification."
 In European Conference on Computer Vision, pp. 527-544.
 Springer, Cham, 2016.
-  - Pretext Task: a sequence of frames from a video is in the correct temporal order (figure 1)
+  - Pretext Task: a sequence of frames from a video is in the correct temporal order (figure 1) [sampling method for CL]
+    - Capture temporary variations
+    - Fusion and classification [not the CL directly]
   - experiment Net: CNN Based network, data: UCF101, HMDB51 & FLIC, MPII (pose Estimation)
   - self note: There's more.

 1. Fernando, Basura, Hakan Bilen, Efstratios Gavves, and Stephen Gould.
 "Self-supervised video representation learning with odd-one-out networks."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 3636-3645.
 2017.
-  - Pretext tasks: Finding the odd-one (O3N) video using fusion.
+  - Pretext tasks: Finding the odd-one (O3N) video using fusion. [sampling method for CL]
     - Temporal odd one!
+Target: Regression task
   - Network: CNN with fusion methods.
   - Experiments: HMDB51, UCF101

 1. Wu, Zhirong, Yuanjun Xiong, Stella X. Yu, and Dahua Lin.
 "Unsupervised feature learning via non-parametric instance discrimination."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 3733-3742.
 2018.
   - non-parametric classifier via feature representation **(Memory Bank)**
   - Memory bank stores instance features (used for kNN classifier)
-    - Dimention reduction
+    - Dimention reduction: one of the key [algorithmic] contribution
   - Experiments
     - obj detect and image classification
   - connect to